igf-genome/igf-genome.github.io/_pages/order-guides.md

 {% include base_path %}

-For orders and custom service inquiries, please contact [our admin](https://wa.me/6281216494090).

 1. Contact us to discuss your sequencing needs.
    For orders and custom service inquiries, please contact [our admin](https://wa.me/6281216494090).
 2. Submit a sequencing intake form.